-► Introduction and History of the JGSS
+Introduction and History of the JGSS

-The JGSS research project started in the fall of 1998, and had been designated as a "Key institute on the frontiers of academic projects" by the Ministry of Education, Culture, Sports, Science and Technology (hereafter MEXT) through 2 phases for 10 years.
-The Japanese General Social Survey (JGSS) Research Center at Osaka University of Commerce was accredited by the Minister of MEXT as a Joint Usage/Research Center in October 2008, and renewed in April 2013 as well as in April 2019.
+The Japanese General Social Survey (JGSS) research project started in the fall of 1998, and was designated as a "Key institute on the frontiers of academic projects" by the Ministry of Education, Culture, Sports, Science and Technology (hereafter MEXT) through 2 phases for 10 years.
+The JGSS Research Center at Osaka University of Commerce was accredited by the Minister of MEXT as a Joint Usage/Research Center in October 2008, and renewed in April 2013 as well as in April 2019.
 The designation of "Joint Usage/Research Center" is given to research institutions attached to universities that are recognized as being able to make a meaningful contribution to academic development by sharing their resources with external researchers.
-At the JGSS Research Center, we invite social scientists to submit research issues they have in mind, screen the research issues submitted, and conduct social surveys to collect the data necessary to explore and investigate such issues.
+At the JGSS Research Center, we invite social scientists to submit research topics and conduct social surveys to collect data necessary to explore and investigate the selected topics.

 The Center conducts the Japanese General Social Surveys (JGSS) on a nationwide basis every two years to assist our research collaborators in analyzing the data obtained through the surveys, and reporting research findings to the public.
-Additionally, we deposit the collected data to data archives in Japan and overseas, and help researchers around the world to access and analyze the data.
-Through these activities, the JGSS Research Center aims to promote joint research, both in Japan and overseas, deepen understanding of changes and the current state of affairs in Japanese society, and to identify the position of Japanese society in the world.
+Additionally, we deposit the collected data to data archives in Japan and overseas in order to share the data with researchers around the world.
+Through these activities, the JGSS Research Center aims to promote research collaborations, both in Japan and overseas, deepen understanding of changes and the current state of affairs in Japanese society, and to identify the position of Japanese society in the world.